 Indeed, functional medicine clinics that use an interdisciplinary team are getting their patients better results for far less money than conventional medicine clinics (11).

-Here are several ways that functional nutrition/medicine is a different approach to chronic disease:
+Here are several ways that functional nutrition is a better approach to autoimmune arthritis:

 Functional Nutrition Asks Why